peteroupc/html3dutil/tutorials/glmath.md

 6, and 9 respectively).
 The effect is like reversing the angle of the rotation to reset an object to its original orientation.

-If a matrix uses some **combination** of translation, scaling, and rotation, the steps above are done as appropriate for that matrix to find its inverted version.

-Matrices that don't describe merely a translation, rotation, and scaling are more complicated to invert.
+Matrices that use some combination of translation, scaling, and rotation as well as other kinds of matrices are more complicated to invert.
 In fact, some matrices can't be inverted at all.
 The formula for inverting a general matrix is too complicated to discuss here.